-Individuals and gualifying estates who actively participated in rental real estate activities must include the income or loss from those activities in Worksheet 1 to figure the amounts to enter on lines 1a through 1c of Form 8582.
+Individuals and qualifying estates who actively participated in rental real estate activities must include the income or loss from those activities in Worksheet 1 to figure the amounts to enter on lines 1a through 1c of Form 8582.
 Do not include any commercial revitalization deductions (CRDs) from these activities in the net income or loss reported in Worksheet 1.
-Use Worksheet 2 to report CRDs from rental real estate activities (with or without active participation).
-Use Worksheet 3 to figure the amounts (other than CRDs) to enter on lines 3a through 3c if you did not actively participate in a rental real estate activity.